leog314/XWiki/README.md

     pip install wikipedia-api nltk

 With this execute the source/creator.py file.
-Once the program finished, which might take a while, the contents of source/database.lua should have changed.
+Once the program finishes, which might take a while, the contents of source/database.lua should have changed.

 After that you only need to run the source/combiner.sh script and you will find a new wiki.tns file in the build directory.